Is the GB Pockit Stroller the Perfect Travel Stoller? My Honest Thoughts.

 GB QBit All City

 Why did we end up with the QBit All City after I was so sold on the Pockit line?
-Honestly, I got so confused by all of the different kinds that I bought it on accident.
+Honestly, I got so confused by all of the different kinds that I bought it on accident and couldn’t return it to Rebelstork.
 That said, it’s a happy accident now that we put it to the test in New England and Portugal for 2 straight weeks.

 This is the only stroller out of all of them that can be folded with one hand while holding your baby with the other.
 We don’t have to fold the wheels in like we would with the Pockit Air and All Terrain, and it can stand on its own unlike the latter two.

-This all becomes a big deal when having to quickly fold and unfold when going through security, putting the stroller in an overhead bin, or quickly folding and unfolding if you are taking a tiny plane and have to gate check.
+This all becomes a big deal when having to quickly fold and unfold when going through security, putting the stroller in an overhead bin, or quickly folding and unfolding with one hand, which becomes essential if you’re traveling solo with your baby.
 I love the ease of the QBit.

 The QBit also offers four-wheel suspension, a mesh back opening for ventilation, decent recline, mostly aluminum construction, a sturdy sun canopy, adjustable footrest, and a lap bar.
 The handle bar is also a nicer grip.
 Overall, this feels like a sturdier stroller and the maneuverability is great.